ibm-cloud-docs/account/exporting-usage.md

 - October 2024 to present is [version 1.3](#enterprise-account-summary-csv-version-1-3)
 - July 2024 to September 2024 is [version 1.2](#enterprise-account-summary-csv-version-1-2)
 - March 2024 to June 2024 is [version 1.1](#enterprise-account-summary-csv-version-1-1)
-- October 2024 to March 2024 is [version 1.0](#enterprise-account-summary-csv-version-1-0)
+- October 2024 to February 2024 is [version 1.0](#enterprise-account-summary-csv-version-1-0)
-- February 2023 to October 2024 is [version 0.2](#enterprise-account-summary-csv-version-0-2)
+- February 2023 to September 2024 is [version 0.2](#enterprise-account-summary-csv-version-0-2)
 - Before February 2023 is [version 0.1](#enterprise-account-summary-csv-version-0-1).

 #### Enterprise account summary CSV version 1.3